Platform Functions

 {% endhint %}

 The key capability is cross-domain querying.
-Platform functions can read both live entity data (the world model's operational store) and analytical aggregations (historical trends, billing data, population statistics) in a single call.
-A platform function can answer "what is this patient's confidence score across all data sources and how does their utilization compare to the practice average?" in one query.
+Platform functions can read both live entity data (the world model's operational store) and analytical aggregations (historical trends, billing data, population statistics) in a single call when the registered SQL has access to those sources.
+A function might combine an entity's current projected confidence fields with a separately defined utilization aggregate.

 ```mermaid